Friends together

 Don’t break the terms of your lease

-There are many clauses to a lease, as well as provisions for how the property can and cannot be used.
+A lease contains many clauses and outlines how the property can and cannot be used.
 Read your lease and be aware of all such clauses, so you don’t face any issues further down the line.

 Need a cleaner?
 Get quotes for your requirements from local cleaners in your area.